kevinadrianpl/personal-website/content/projects/game server website.md

 This is a basic project but very helpful to those that use the game server.

-If you are interested, you can visit the [Dxrery Networks](https://web.dxrery.cyou/).
+If you are interested, you can visit [Dxrery Networks](https://web.dxrery.cyou/).